gvp-study/SFND_3D_Object_Tracking/3D-ObjectTracking.md

 # FP.4: ClusterLidarWithROI
 Compute the time-to-collision in seconds for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.
-One part of the code for this task is to set the key point matches in the bounding box in the region of interest.
+One part of the code for this task is to set the key point matches in the bounding box in the region of interest as shown below.

 ```cpp
 void clusterLidarWithROI(std::vector<BoundingBox> &boundingBoxes, std::vector<LidarPoint> &lidarPoints,